 [Updated 2019] Editor’s note: This post was originally posted in 2018 and has been completely revamped and updated for accuracy and comprehensiveness in 2019.

 The site takes its name from the Sungai Batu river which flows past the hill.

-Related reading: The Best views in Kuala Lumpur Malaysia
+Related reading: Where to find the best views in Kuala Lumpur Malaysia